Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/tabular-controls/grid.md

 <td>Show Row Indicator</td>

-<td>Displays a special column before the first column, where various indicators are displayed for the rows. <span style="FONT-STYLE: italic">For example, it is indicated which row has focus.</td>
+<td>Displays a special column before the first column, where various indicators are displayed for the rows. *For example, it is indicated which row has focus.*</td>

 </tr>